semaphoreci/semaphore/docs/docs/reference/env-vars.md

 - **Environment variable**: `SEMAPHORE_WORKFLOW_TRIGGERED_BY`
 - **Example**: `torvalds`

-Determines the GitHub or BitBucket username for the individual that promoted the pipeline.
+Determines the GitHub or BitBucket username for the individual who promoted the pipeline.

 ### Workflow is triggered by API {#workflow-triggered-by-api}